WebAuth Installation Instructions

 These installation instructions are for the typical WebAuth user who wants to set up a web server with content protected by WebAuth and take advantage of an existing site WebAuth infrastructure (including a login server and WebKDC).
 For details on how to install the site infrastructure, which is more complex and only has to be done once at each site, see doc/install-webkdc.

-1. Make sure that you have all of the required packages installed.
+Make sure that you have all of the required packages installed.
 WebAuth is implemented as Apache 2.x modules, and therefore requires an installation of Apache 2.0.43 or later built with SSL and dynamic modules.
-It also requires MIT Kerberos v5, cURL, and OpenSSL 0.9.7 or later (for AES support).
+There are reports of problems with Apache 2.0.x as shipped with Solaris 10 x86, so Apache 2.2 or later is recommended.
+It also requires Kerberos, cURL, and OpenSSL 0.9.7 or later (for AES support).
 See README for more version dependencies.

 In order to build the LDAP module, Cyrus SASL 2.x and OpenLDAP are also required.